A teacher dies and 2 people are wounded in a stabbing in a French school. Terrorism is suspected

 “Colleagues arrived quickly but unfortunately couldn’t save the victim,” Hamzi said.

+School attacks are rare in France.
+President Emmanuel Macron was heading to the scene along with the interior and education ministers, and the government asked authorities to heighten vigilance at all schools across the country.

 Interior Minister Gerald Darmanin said that the suspected attacker had been arrested.

-President Emmanuel Macron was heading to the scene along with the interior and education ministers, and the government asked authorities to heighten vigilance at all schools across France.
+Julie Duhamel, an official with the the Unsa teachers’ union in the Pas-de-Calais region that includes Arras, told franceinfo that teachers had noted the suspect’s radicalization “a few years ago.”
+Franceinfo, quoting a police source, said the the suspect’s brother was also arrested.

+“I was chased by the attacker who … asked me if I teach history.
+(He said), ‘Are you a history teacher, are you a history teacher?'” said Doussau, who recounted how he barricaded himself behind a door until police used a stun gun to subdue the attacker.

+“When he turned around and asked me if I am a history teacher, I immediately thought of Samuel Paty,” Doussau told reporters.

-Such school attacks are rare in France.
-The motive was not immediately clear.
-It came amid heightened tensions around the world over Hamas’ weekend attack on southern Israel and Israel’s military response, which have killed hundreds of civilians on both sides.
+The attack came amid heightened tensions around the world over Hamas’ weekend attack on southern Israel and Israel’s military response, which have killed hundreds of civilians on both sides.
 There have been calls in Muslim nations for mass protests after Friday prayers over Israel’s intense bombing campaign in Gaza.

 Darmanin on Thursday ordered local authorities to ban all pro-Palestinian demonstrations amid a rise in antisemitic acts since the Hamas attack.